Medicaid Office Locator

 The Social Security Administration may be able to assist you.
 They offer a program to help individuals who enrolled in Medicare with their costs.
 This program is not a replacement for enrolling in a Medicare Part D drug program.
 If you're eligible, you can get extra help to pay for the monthly premiums, annual deductibles, and co-payments related to the Medicare Prescription Drug program.
 However, you must be enrolled in a Medicare Prescription Drug plan to get this extra help.

-The guidelines for eligibility and the application are located HERE as well as contact information for any questions you may have.
-To see if you're eligible, go HERE.
+HERE as well as contact information for any questions you may have.
+To see if you're eligible, go

 more

-• SafeLink Wireless - Free Cell Phones
+SafeLink Wireless - Free Cell Phones

 Do you or a loved one have a medical condition that may require immediate medical assistance but don't possess a phone?
 There may be a solution for you.